Mutations

 class Mutation:

-updateFruits: List[Fruit] = mutations.update(FruitPartialInput, filters=FruitFilter)
+updateFruits: list[Fruit] = mutations.update(FruitPartialInput, filters=FruitFilter)

-deleteFruits: List[Fruit] = mutations.delete(filters=FruitFilter)
+deleteFruits: list[Fruit] = mutations.delete(filters=FruitFilter)

 schema = strawberry.Schema(mutation=Mutation)